laravel/wayfinder/readme.md

 StorePostController();
 ```

-You can import any part of the namespace as well:
+### Importing Controllers

+You may also import the Wayfinder generated controller definition and invoke its individual methods on the imported object:

 ```ts
 import PostController from "@actions/App/Http/Controllers/PostController";